Gamer2020/PokemonGameEditor/README.md

 Ability to add more attacks.

-Support for more types

 Ability to define types.

-Ability to define evolutions.

 Implement a way to tag ROMs without actually writing to the ROM in order to use separate inis.
 Tag should only be applied if needed.